Balanced churches understand that a multigenerational approach is the most effective way to sustain and grow a church.

-Creating an influential youth program involves strategy, planning, and support from the church.
-And, requires passionate youth leadership to get it done.
+An influential youth program involves strategy, planning, and support from the church.
+But it also requires a passionate church youth leader to get it done.

-Kids confide in them about many of life’s issues and challenges.
+Life is difficult and confusing in today’s society.
+Kids confide in Christian youth leaders about many of life’s issues and challenges.

 This constant weight can discourage youth leaders – if they do not have the support they need.